Basic Verbs

 - Comments

-COBOL Words -
+COBOL Words

 COBOL Word Types -

-COBOL words are two types and those are -
+COBOL words are two types, and those are -

-Variable -
+Variable

-A Variable is a data name used to hold the value for processing in the program.
-A Variable is also called as a data item.
-For Example - WS-A, WS-VAR, WS-TOTAL, WS-INPUT, WS_OUTPUT, etc. Every variable should declare in the DATA DIVISION of the COBOL program.
+A variable declaration should always contain the data type with its length (except the group variable).
+A Variable is also called a data item.
+For Example - WS-A, WS-VAR, WS-TOTAL, WS-INPUT, WS_OUTPUT, etc.

-Literal -
+Literal

 - Non-numeric literals - Non-numeric literals are the strings enclosed by quotation marks(") or apostrophes(').